djbradyAtOpticalSciencesArizona/scatterPtychography/README.md

 * numpy

 Folders & files:
-* datasets/: contain scatter images of the resolution chart at positions 0~50mm.
+* datasets: contain scatter images of targets 'usaf' (resolution chart), 'a', 'osc', and 'uoa' at positions 0~50mm on the stage.
 * Demo.ipynb: a demo of experimental reconstructions.
 Change target_name to switch between 'usaf' (resolution chart), 'a', 'osc', or 'uoa'.
 * Demo_simulation.ipynb: a demo of synthetic reconstruction of the resolution chart.
 * requirements.txt: all packages on UA HPC.
 Note some packages are not required by the demo notebooks.